Ansible Architecture Diagram

 As Ansible Connectivity uses SSH that runs over TCP, there are multiple optimizations you can use to increase performance and optimize connectivity, which we will discuss shortly.
 Ansible is often described as a configuration management tool and is typically mentioned along the same lines as Puppet, Chef, and Salt.
 However, there is a considerable difference in how they operate.
 Most notably, the installation of agents.

 The Ansible architecture is agentless and requires nothing to be installed on the managed systems.
-In addition, its architecture is serverless and agentless, so it has a minimal footprint.
+It is also serverless and agentless, so it has a minimal footprint.
 Some configuration management systems, such as Chef and Puppet, are “pull-based” by default.

 Where agents are installed, periodically check in with the central service and pull-down configuration.
-Ansible is agentless and does not require the installation of an agent on the target for Ansible to communicate to the target host.
+Ansible is agentless and does not require the installation of an agent on the target to communicate with the target host.

 However, it requires connectivity from the control host to the target inventory ( which contains a list of hosts that Ansible manages) with a trusted relationship.
 For convenience, we can have passwordless sudo connectivity between our hosts.
 This allows you to log in without a password and can be a security risk if someone gets to your machines; they could have escalated privileges on all the Ansible-managed hosts.